yan-foto/electron-reload/README.md

 # electron reload
-This is (*hopefully :pray:*) the simplest way to load contents of all active [`BrowserWindow`s](https://github.com/atom/electron/blob/master/docs/api/browser-window.md) within electron when the source files are changed.
+This is (*hopefully*) the simplest way to load contents of all active [`BrowserWindow`s](https://github.com/atom/electron/blob/master/docs/api/browser-window.md) within electron when the source files are changed.

 <a href="https://github.com/yan-foto/neutron"><img alt="Neutron Compatible" src="https://img.shields.io/badge/neutron-compatible-004455.svg"></a>